govindkalawate/Go_Marble/README.md

    Output Screenshot 2
 </p>

+## Code Quality

+The code is organized into two main files: `main.py` and `scraper.py`.
+Each file is structured to promote readability and maintainability.
+Key practices include:

+- **Modular Design**: The scraper logic is encapsulated in a separate class, making it reusable and easier to test.
+- **Asynchronous Programming**: The use of asynchronous functions allows for efficient handling of I/O-bound operations, such as web scraping and API calls.
+- **Error Handling**: The API includes error handling to manage exceptions gracefully and provide meaningful feedback to users.

+## Contribution

+Contributions are welcome!
+If you have suggestions for improvements or new features, please open an issue or submit a pull request.

+## License

+This project is licensed under the MIT License.
+See the LICENSE file for details.

+## Acknowledgments

+- OpenAI for providing the language model.
+- Playwright for the browser automation framework.
+- Sachin Yadhav Sir and Swapnil Bari Sir for the opportunity.

 ## Conclusion
 The GoMarble API provides a robust solution for extracting product reviews from various e-commerce platforms.
 With its dynamic CSS identification and browser automation capabilities, it simplifies the process of gathering reviews, making it a valuable tool for developers and businesses alike.
 If you have any questions or need further assistance, feel free to reach out!